Insulating a Victorian terrace in London: a practical guide

 • Internal wall insulation at the front, preserving the façade

-• Breathable external wall insulation at the rear, improving performance
+• Breathable external wall insulation at the rear, improving thermal performance

 • A suspended floor upgrade to remove draughts